rodaquino-OMNI/healthcare-super-app--w-gamification--gc4sbk/src/backend/packages/logging/README.md

 # @austa/logging

-A comprehensive, journey-aware logging package for the AUSTA SuperApp ecosystem that provides structured logging with context enrichment, distributed tracing correlation, and configurable transports.
+A comprehensive, enterprise-grade logging package for the AUSTA SuperApp ecosystem that provides structured, context-aware logging with journey-specific integration, distributed tracing correlation, and configurable transports.

 ## Overview

-The `@austa/logging` package is a core component of the AUSTA SuperApp's observability stack, designed to support the journey-centered architecture with context-rich structured logging.
-It provides a consistent logging interface across all microservices while enabling journey-specific context that enhances log analysis and troubleshooting.
+The `@austa/logging` package is a critical component of the AUSTA SuperApp's observability infrastructure, providing standardized logging capabilities across all microservices.
+It extends NestJS's built-in logging system with journey-specific context, structured JSON formatting, and integration with distributed tracing to enable comprehensive monitoring and troubleshooting in a complex microservices environment.

-This package replaces and enhances the previous logging implementation from `@austa/shared/logging`, offering improved integration with distributed tracing, better performance, and more flexible configuration options.
+## Features

-## Key Features
+- **Journey-Specific Context**: Automatically enriches logs with journey context (Health, Care, Plan) for better filtering and analysis

-- **Journey-Aware Logging**: Automatically enriches logs with journey context (Health, Care, Plan)
+- **Structured JSON Logging**: Standardized JSON format for all logs, optimized for CloudWatch Logs and other aggregation systems
-- **Structured JSON Format**: Consistent, machine-readable logs for better analysis
+- **Distributed Tracing Integration**: Correlates logs with trace IDs for end-to-end request tracking
-- **Distributed Tracing Integration**: Correlates logs with traces via correlation IDs
+- **Multiple Transport Support**: Configurable transports for console, file, and CloudWatch outputs
-- **Multiple Transport Support**: Console, File, and CloudWatch transports with easy configuration
+- **Customizable Formatters**: Text formatter for development and JSON formatter for production
-- **Context Enrichment**: Automatically includes request, user, and journey context
+- **Context Enrichment**: Automatically includes request ID, user ID, and other contextual information
-- **Configurable Log Levels**: Granular control over logging verbosity
+- **Sanitization**: Automatically redacts sensitive information from logs
-- **Sanitization**: Automatic PII and sensitive data redaction
+- **Environment-Aware Configuration**: Different defaults for development and production environments
-- **NestJS Integration**: Implements NestJS LoggerService interface for seamless integration
+- **NestJS Integration**: Seamlessly integrates with NestJS's dependency injection system

 ## Installation